Xiahou Lingnü

 Xiahou Lingnü (夏侯令女; 240-249) was a Chinese noblewoman, member of the aristocrat Xiahou clan during the Three Kingdoms period.
 Alongside her family, she served her entire life the state of Cao Wei, a major faction in Three Kingdoms era.
-She is best known for her role in events before the Incident at the Gaoping Tombs; she remained loyal to the Cao Wei and protested her family's wishes to remarry and joins Sima Yi's coup d'état against Cao Shuang, cutting off one of her facial organs each time she was asked.
-Her actions were admired by her potential rival, Sima Yi, who gave her the role to continue the legacy of the Cao lineage.
+She is best known for her role in events before the Incident at the Gaoping Tombs; she remained loyal to Cao Wei and protested her family's wishes for her to remarry and join Sima Yi's coup d'état against Cao Shuang, cutting off one of her facial organs each time she was asked.
+Her actions were admired by her political rival, Sima Yi, who gave her the role to continue the legacy of the Cao lineage.

-The most notable information about her comes from Huangfu Mi's Biographies of Exemplary Women (Lienü Zhuan), which was supposed to be an instructional text for confucian women.
-Due to her heroic act of remaining loyal to the Cao family even when they were in disgrace, she was immortalized as one of the most memorable acts of loyalty performed by a woman in Chinese history.
+The most notable information about her comes from Huangfu Mi's Biographies of Exemplary Women (Lienü Zhuan), which was supposed to be an instructional text for Confucian women.
+Her fierce loyalty to the Cao family even when they were in disgrace was held as an exemplary virtue performed by a woman in Confucian culture.